choria-io/website/docs/content/playbooks/basics/_index.md

 }
 ```

-You can run this playbook through the CLI, but lets look at help first, you can see our inputs are provided via *--cluster* or as json.
+You can run this playbook through the CLI, but let's look at help first, you can see our inputs are provided via *--cluster* or as json.

 ```bash
 $ mco playbook run example::restart_puppetserver --modulepath modules --help